Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 \subsection{Properties of the Surrogate Posteriors}

 We conclude this section, with two theorems that justify the practice of replacing the nonsmooth part of the posterior by its Moreau-Yosida envelope.
-The proofs are deferred to \hyperref[appendixa]{Appendix A}. \begin{theorem} The surrogate posterior densities \Eqn{reparamsurrogateposterior1},\Eqn{reparamsurrogateposterior2} and \Eqn{fullposteriorsurrogatepbsrtf} are proper, i.e.
+The proofs are provided in the supplementary materials. \begin{theorem} The surrogate posterior densities \Eqn{reparamsurrogateposterior1},\Eqn{reparamsurrogateposterior2} and \Eqn{fullposteriorsurrogatepbsrtf} are proper, i.e.,

 and